Hesham-Hesham/Traffic-Light-Controller-Embedded-Tiva-C-LaunchPad/README.md

 			}
 #endif
 ```
-~ The above code means: Avoid initializing pin 7 of PORTD if protection is enabled (if it's not unlocked or commited it won't be initialized)
+~ The above code means: Avoid initializing pin 7 of PORTD if protection is enabled (if it's not unlocked or commited it won't be initialized).

 ----
 - The most cruical special pins are the JTAG pins in port C since writing on them locks the TivaC board and makes it unusable till it gets unlocked again using a special software app, thus another specific guard was added to make sure that JTAG pins are protected special-pins-preprocessor-guard was added: